 A proton pump inhibitor (PPI) may be recommended by your doctor or pharmacist to protect the stomach lining if recommending regular NSAID medications.
 These are available on prescription or to buy at the pharmacy, such as Nexium Control (contains esomeprazole) or Pyrocalm tablets (contains omeprazole).

-Alternatively, if you want to avoid tablets, you could try creams or gels that contain anti-inflammatory agents, such as Voltarol Back and Muscle Pain Relief 1.16% Gel, containing diclofenac.
-We should be careful to not take anti-inflammatory topical creams alongside anti-inflammatory tablets, as these can lead to increased risk of side effects and problems.
+Anti-inflammatory gels can be a good alternative if you would rather not take tablets .
+You could try creams or gels that contain anti-inflammatory agents, such as Voltarol Back and Muscle Pain Relief 1.16% Gel, containing diclofenac.
+Be careful to not take anti-inflammatory topical creams alongside anti-inflammatory tablets, as these can lead to increased risk of side effects and problems.

 A cold compress is a good idea in the first few days after a flare-up or injury.
 A bag of frozen peas wrapped in a towel will help to reduce the initial wave of inflammation and swelling that can add to pain.
-You should only use a cold compress for a maximum 20 minutes at a time.
+You should only use a cold compress for a maximum of 20 minutes at a time and never apply ice directly to your skin.
 Deep Freeze can be applied to the injured area to have the same effect, or creams or gels containing menthol.

-A warm compress is helpful once inflammation has settled, after the first few days, as it helps the muscles relax, prevents stiffness and eases pain.
-A hot water bottle does the job well – use a towel to avoid causing a skin rash – or certain creams and gels can cause a local heat, such as Deep Heat heat patches or capsaicin cream, the substance that gives chilli peppers their heat.
+A warm compress is helpful once inflammation has settled after the first few days, as it helps the muscles relax, prevents stiffness and eases pain.
+A hot water bottle also does the job well – use a towel to avoid causing any skin damage – or certain creams and gels can cause a local heat, such as Deep Heat heat patches or capsaicin cream, the substance that gives chilli peppers their heat.

 A professional massage or manipulation can help ease aches and pains in the back and improve movement.
 This is best done by a professional who understands anatomy and injury.
 A sports therapist, physiotherapist, chiropractor or osteopath are all highly trained, with the latter two working specifically with back problems and alignment.
 They can also advise on stretches to alleviate pain and rehabilitate, and exercises to prevent future back pain or injury.